-- Assessment of current energy consumption efficiency; - Heat and mass balance of the process, including a process simulation, when appropriate; - Identification of the minimum energy consumption targets for process heating and cooling; - Identification of cost-effective projects that reduce energy consumption within and between the processes, and that swap high cost utility use for lower cost utility; - Specification of a utility scheme tailored to the site's specific requirements; - Evaluation of marginal cost for steam and electricity production; - Calculation of the potential for on-site power generation to reduce dependence on external supply; - A simulation of the site's steam and condensate systems for "what if" project-evaluation, and, ultimately, for day-to-day optimization; - Preliminary engineering- and cost-evaluation of recommended projects; and - A consistent strategy for energy-related investment.
+- Assessment of current energy consumption efficiency; - Heat and mass balance of the process, including a process simulation, when appropriate; - Identification of the minimum energy consumption targets for process heating and cooling; - Identification of projects that reduce energy consumption within and between the processes, and that swap high cost utility use for lower cost utility; Projects may include process modifications and water reuse projects that can reduce the minimum energy targets even further; - Analysis of the potential for heat pumps; - Specification of a utility scheme tailored to the site's specific requirements; - Evaluation of marginal cost for steam and electricity production; - Calculation of the potential for on-site power generation to reduce dependence on external supply; - A simulation of the site's steam and condensate systems for "what if" projectevaluation, and, ultimately, for day-to-day optimization; - Preliminary engineering- and cost-evaluation of recommended projects; and - A consistent strategy for energy-related investment.
+As the mill changes, only small updates to the original study are needed to incorporate future changes.